 Estimates of SBR for bigeye tuna in the EPO have been computed from the base case assessment.
 Estimates of the spawning biomass during the period of harvest are presented in Section 4.2.3.
-The SBR corresponding to the AMSY (SBR{AMSY}) is estimated to be about 0.21.
+The SBR corresponding to the AMSY (SBR{AMSY}) is estimated to be about 0.22.

-At the beginning of January 2005, the spawning biomass of bigeye tuna in the EPO was declining from a recent high level (Figure 5.1).
-At that time the SBR was about 0.13, about 41% less than the level corresponding to the AMSY, with lower and upper confidence limits (± 2 standard deviations) of about 0.08 and 0.18.
-The estimate of the upper confidence bound is less than the estimate of SBR{AMSY} (0.21).
-Previous assessments had predicted that the spawning biomass would decline below the SBR{AMSY} level (Watters and Maunder 2002; Maunder and Harley 2002; Harley and Maunder 2004).
+At the beginning of January 2006, the spawning biomass of bigeye tuna in the EPO was increasing from a recent historically low level (Figure 5.1a).
+At that time the SBR was about 0.20, about 12% less than the level corresponding to the AMSY, with lower and upper confidence limits (± 2 standard deviations) of about 0.13 and 0.26.
+The estimate of the upper confidence bound is greater than the estimate of SBR{AMSY} (0.22).
+Previous assessments had predicted that the spawning biomass would decline below the SBR{AMSY} level (Watters and Maunder 2002; Maunder and Harley 2002; Harley and Maunder 2004) but not the recovery, which is due to recent spikes in recruitment.

-At the start of 1975, the SBR was about 0.30 (Figure 5.1).
+At the start of 1975, the SBR was about 0.39 (Figure 5.1a).
 This is consistent with the fact that bigeye was being fished by longliners in the EPO for a long period prior to 1975 and that the spawning biomass is made up of older individuals that are vulnerable to longline gear.
-The SBR increased, particularly during 1984-1987, and by the middle of 1986 was 0.47.
+The SBR increased, particularly during 1984-1987, and by the middle of 1986 was 0.45.
 This increase can be attributed to the large cohorts that were recruited during 1982 and 1983 (Figure 4.9) and to the relatively small catches that were taken by the surface fisheries during that time (Figure 2.2, Fisheries 1 and 6).
 This peak in spawning biomass was soon followed by a peak in the longline catch (Figure 2.2, Fishery 9).
-After 1987 the SBR decreased to a level of about 0.18 by mid 1998.
+After 1987 the SBR decreased to a level of about 0.18 by mid-1998.
 This depletion can be attributed mostly to a long period (1984-1993) during which recruitment was low.
 Also, it should be noted that the southern longline fishery took relatively large catches during 1985-1994 (Figure 2.2, Fishery 9).
-In 1999 the SBR began to increase and reached about 0.35 by the first quarter of 2001.
+In 1999 the SBR began to increase and reached about 0.37 by mid 2001.
 This increase can be attributed to the relatively high levels of recruitment that are estimated to have occurred during 1994-1998 (Figure 4.9).
 During the later part of 2001 and through 2003, the SBR decreased rapidly, due to the weak year classes since 1998 and the high catches from surface fisheries and increases in longline catches.
+However, the SBR increased during 2004 and 2005 reaching 0.20 at the start of 2006.

-The SBR over time shows a similar trend to the previous assessment, but is lower for all years.
-The difference is greater before 2000 than for recent years (Figure 5.1b).
+The SBR over time shows a similar trend to the previous assessment with the greatest differences at the start and end of the modeling period (Figure 5.1b).

-The SBR estimates are reasonably precise; the average CV of these estimates is about 0.15.
-The relatively narrow confidence intervals (± 2 standard deviations) around the SBR estimates suggest that, for most quarters during January 1975 to January 1993, the spawning biomass of bigeye in the EPO was greater than S{AMSY} (Section 5.3).
-The S{AMSY} level is shown as the dashed line at 0.21 in Figure 5.1.
+The SBR estimates are reasonably precise; the average CV of these estimates is about 0.13.
+The relatively narrow confidence intervals (± 2 standard deviations) around the SBR estimates suggest that, for most quarters during January 1975 to January 1993, and 2001-2002, the spawning biomass of bigeye in the EPO was greater than S{AMSY} (Section 5.3).
+The S{AMSY} level is shown as the dashed line at 0.22 in Figure 5.1a.